+USES REQUIRING PLANNING COMMISSION SPECIAL LAND USE PERMIT (See Article X)

+f.
+Setback

+No mobile home, permanent park building or other structure shall be located closer than forty-two (42) feet to the right-of-way line of a public road that is not an internal park road.

+a.
+Parkino

+Parking shall be provided in conformance with R125.1925 - Rule 925 of the Michigan Administrative Code.
+No unlicensed motor vehicle of any type shall be parked within this district at any time except that they may be stored within a covered building.

+h.
+Screening

-USES REQUIRING PLANNING COMMISSION SPECIAL LAND USE PERMIT (See Article X) f. .
-Setback No mobile home, permanent park building or other structure shall be located closer than forty-two (42) feet to the right-of-way line of a public road that is not an internal park road. g.
-Parking Parking shall be provided in conformance with R125.1925 - Rule 925 of the Michigan Administrative Code.
-No unlicensed motor vehicle of any type shall be parked within this district at any time except that they may be stored within a covered building. h.
-Screening All mobile home parks shall be screened from adjoining districts by a landscaped buffer strip which is a minimum of fifteen (15) feet in width, extends around the entire perimeter of the park and meets the following standards: Location and width of plantings Number of Rows.
-Two or more rows of trees or three or more rows of trees and shrubs.
-Roads and Driveways.
-A landscaped buffer strip shall not be closer than 30 feet from the edge of a roadway.
-At road intersections the landscaped buffer strip shall be positioned to avoid visibility hazards.
-Utility Lines.
+All mobile home parks shall be screened from adjoining districts by a landscaped buffer strip which is a minimum of fifteen (15) feet in width, extends around the entire perimeter of the park and meets the following standards:

+1. Location and width of plantings

+- a.
+Number of Rows. - Two or more rows of trees or three or more rows of trees and shrubs. - b.
+Roads and Driveways. - 1.
+A landscaped buffer strip shall not be closer than 30 feet from the edge of a roadway. - 2.
+At road intersections the landscaped buffer strip shall be positioned to avoid visibility hazards. - c.
+Utility Lines

 Where the landscaped buffer strip will be located, under or immediately adjacent to power, telephone, and similar above - ground facilities - species whose mature height will not interfere with the facility shall be used.

-Spacing in Rows and Between the Rows Between the Rows.
-Between shrub rows - 7 feet.
-Between rows of spruce, pine, cedar, or small broad-leaved trees - 10 feet.
-Between rows of large broad-leaved trees - 13 feet.
-Spacing shall be wide enough to accommodate the equipment that will be used to control competing vegetation.
-Within the Rows Shrubs - 3 to 10 feet (depending on species).
-Spruce, pine, cedar, or small broad-leaved trees - 7 to 13 feet (depending on species).
-Large broad-leaved trees - 10 to 13 feet (depending on species).
-Stagger Space in Adjacent Rows.
+2. Spacing in Rows and Between the Rows

+- a.
+Between the Rows. - 1.
+Between shrub rows 7 feet. - 2.
+Between rows of spruce, pine, cedar, or small broad-leaved trees 10 feet. - 3.
+Between rows of large broad-leaved trees 13 feet. - 4.
+Spacing shall be wide enough to accommodate the equipment that will be used to control competing vegetation. - b.
+Within the Rows - 1.
+Shrubs 3 to 10 feet (depending on species). - 2.
+Spruce, pine, cedar, or small broad-leaved trees 7 to 13 feet (depending on species). - 3.
+Large broad-leaved trees 10 to 13 feet (depending on species). - Stagger Space in Adjacent Rows.

 Wherever possible, trees and shrubs in one row shall be staggered so as to be planted in the openings of the adjoining row(s).

-USES REQUIRING PLANNING COMMISSION SPECIAL LAND USE PERMIT (See Article X) Species Arrangement, Selection, Size and Replacement 3.
-Composition of Rows. a.
-Fifty percent or more of the rows shall be of coniferous species unless soil limitations prevent their use.
-Species Selections. b.
-1. The Berrien County Soil Survey shall be referred to determine the soils series and the adapted tree and shrub species by soil type.
-2. Only one species shall be used in any given row except where a change in soil type dictates a change in species.
-A variety of species shall be used in the landscaped buffer strip to insure that the strip will not be killed or severely damaged by insects, disease, or climatic conditions.
-3 Size of Plantings c.
-1. Shrubs and conifers (spruce, pine and cedar) shall be a minimum of 30 inches tall.
-2. Small and large broad-leaved trees shall be a minimum of six feet tall.
-Replacement and Protection of Trees and Shrubs. d.
-1. Dead and/or withered trees and shrubs shall be replaced within a period not to exceed eight (8) months.
-2. Hay or straw mulch shall not be used for weed and grass control around shrubs and trees because this type of mulch harbors rodents that can harm the plantings.
-4. Prohibited Trees The following trees are not permitted as they split easily, their wood is brittle and breaks easily; their roots clog drains and sewers; and they are unusually susceptible to disease or insect pests.
-COMMON NAME HORTICULTURAL NAME Box elder Acer negundo Red Maple Rubrum Silver Maple Saccharine Horse Chestnut Aesculus hippocastonum Hickories Carva Species Catalpa Catalpa Species Hawthorns Crataegus Species Ginkgo Biloba Ginkgo Black Walnut Juglans nigra Mulberry Poplars Morus Species
+USES REQUIRING PLANNING COMMISSION SPECIAL LAND USE PERMIT (See Article X)

+3. Species Arrangement, Selection, Size and Replacement

+- a.
+Composition of Rows. - Fifty percent or more of the rows shall be of coniferous species unless soil limitations prevent their use. - b.
+Species Selections. - 1.
+The Berrien County Soil Survey shall be referred to determine the soils series and the adapted tree and shrub species by soil type. - 2.
+Only one species shall be used in any given row except where a change in soil type dictates a change in species. - 3.
+A variety of species shall be used in the landscaped buffer strip to insure that the strip will not be killed or severely damaged by insects, disease, or climatic conditions. - c.
+Size of Plantings - 1.
+Shrubs and conifers (spruce, pine and cedar) shall be a minimum of 30 inches tall. - 2.
+Small and large broad-leaved trees shall be a minimum of six feet tall. - d.
+Replacement and Protection of Trees and Shrubs. - 1.
+Dead and/or withered trees and shrubs shall be replaced within a period not to exceed eight (8) months. - 2.
+Hay or straw mulch shall not be used for weed and grass control around shrubs and trees because this type of mulch harbors rodents that can harm the plantings.